15532th/avtdl/EXAMPLES.md

 The [rplay](PLUGINS.md#rplay---monitor-livestreams-on-rplay) monitor works by loading the main page, which makes it a better choice when handling more than a few creators at once.
 However, since it does not generate direct links, a specialized external downloader should be used.

 While yt-dlp does not support RPLAY yet, there is a [fork](https://github.com/c-basalt/yt-dlp/tree/rplay-native), that implements this functionality (see [pull request](https://github.com/yt-dlp/yt-dlp/pull/10693) for details and discussion).
+While the fork adds support for new sites, it does not incorporate updates made to the main branch very often, so it makes sense to install it separately.

+Prebuild executable are available on the [releases](https://github.com/c-basalt/yt-dlp/releases/tag/rplaylive) page.
-One way to get a specific version of yt-dlp running would be to clone or download and unpack the [repo](https://github.com/c-basalt/yt-dlp/archive/refs/heads/rplay-native.zip), install requirements by running `pip3 install -r requirements.txt` in the project directory (Python must be installed and added to `PATH` to run `pip`) and use one of the `yt-dlp.sh`/`yt-dlp.cmd` scripts in place of yt-dlp executable.
+Alternative way to get the specific version of yt-dlp running is to clone or download and unpack the [repo](https://github.com/c-basalt/yt-dlp/archive/refs/heads/rplay-native.zip), install requirements by running `pip3 install -r requirements.txt` in the project directory (Python must be installed and added to `PATH` to run `pip`) and use one of the `yt-dlp.sh`/`yt-dlp.cmd` scripts in place of yt-dlp executable.

 ```yaml